780-9 PROTECTIVE PAYEES

 780-9 B. SELECTION OF PROTECTIVE PAYEE

 The selection of a protective payee is to be made by the recipient, or with the recipient's participation and consent, to the extent possible.
-A protective payee must be a responsible adult who is not part of the family's TATemporary Assistance filing unit and who can reasonably be expected to act in the best interests of the children (such as other relatives, close friends, a clergyman, social worker, village council member, etc.).
+A protective payee must be a responsible adult who is not part of the family's TA filing unit and who can reasonably be expected to act in the best interests of the children (such as other relatives, close friends, a clergyman, a social worker, village council member, etc.).

 780-9 C. WHO CANNOT BE A PROTECTIVE PAYEE